jbloomlab/ha-preference-shifts/README.md

 ```

 Note some parts of the analysis depend on a local installation of ChimeraX.
 The files in [data/rmsd](data/rmsd) were pre-generated so that the pipeline runs in a single go, but they depend on files generated in the pipeline.
 If you'd like to reproduce them, open the ChimeraX scripts [rmsd_ha1.cxc](scripts/non_pipeline_scripts/rmsd_ha1.cxc) and [rmsd_ha2.cxc](scripts/non_pipeline_scripts/rmsd_ha2.cxc) in ChimeraX.

+This pipeline builds HTML documentation in [./docs/](./docs/).
+These docs are rendered for viewing at [https://jbloomlab.github.io/ha-epistasis/](https://jbloomlab.github.io/ha-epistasis/).